Skip to Main Content

 How to Deal with Postpartum Anxiety

-3. Social Support: Lean on friends and family members for emotional support and practical help with childcare and household tasks.
-Joining a support group for mothers experiencing PPD can also provide valuable peer support and understanding.
+3. Social Support: Lean on trusted friends and family for emotional and practical support.
+Support groups for mothers experiencing PPD can also reduce isolation and normalize their experience.

 PPD Therapist & PPD Counseling FAQs